ahacking/to_json/README.md

 ## Design

 Pragmatism and performance is a big driver as existing solutions spend far too much time generating JSON or limit the JSON structure you can express.
 ToJson does NOT use a Rails ActionView template approach, instead the DSL is intended to be used directly or within serializer classes.
 This means ToJson supports all of the expressive power of real Ruby classes including inheritence, mixins, delegates etc and doesnt need to implement quasi equivalents in a templating language.

 What does this mean?
 It means you can easily DRY up your JSON API's, easily version your API's, keep your model helpers and formatters scoped and not have the performance and expressive limitations of existing template approaches.

-Additionally ToJson is designed to not require Ruby language features like method_missing because its about 7 times slower than a regular method call for very minor syntactical advantage.
+Additionally ToJson is designed to not require Ruby language features like `method_missing` because thats about 7 times slower than a regular method call for very minor syntactical advantage.

 ToJson leverages the awesome Oj gem for the fastest available JSON serialization in Ruby.

 ## ToJson Alternatives